adar-webforte/friendly-panda/README.md

 # friendly-panda
-small css animation of a waving panda
+Small css3 animation of a waving panda